Memorable Manitobans: John D. Hunt (1861-1940)

 Educator, lawyer, civil servant.

 Born at Southwold, Ontario on 30 March 1861, he was educated at St. Thomas then graduated from the London Collegiate Institute.
-He taught in Ontario from 1876 to 1880 then, moving to Manitoba, he served as principal of a Winnipeg school from 1881 to 1886 and inspector of schools at Brandon from 1887 to 1890.
+He taught in Ontario from 1876 to 1880 then, moving to Manitoba, he taught at the Winnipeg Central School from 1881 to 1886 and inspector of schools at Brandon from 1887 to 1890.
 In the latter year he graduated from the University of Manitoba with a BA degree and, three years later, was called to the Manitoba Bar.